lbfalvy/orchid/SWAP.md

 convert host to async non-send

+demonstrate operation with existing lex-hello example

-convert extension's SysCtx to a typed context bag
+consider converting extension's SysCtx to a typed context bag

+align fn atom and macros on both sides with new design.
+No global state.

 ## alternate extension mechanism